streamdata-gallery-master/template/_transportation/amadeus/trains-extensive-search-get.md

       summary: Train Extensive Search - Provides multi-day availability and a variety of schedule and pricing options to travel to your destination instantly.
 Supports SNCF French trains only.
-      description: <p>This API allows you to search trains availability and prices for a single day or date range
+      description: This API allows you to search trains availability and prices for a single day or date range
       operationId: trains.extensive_search.get
       parameters:
       - in: query